-Import all or a subset of repositories as jobs into the workspace from a GitHub user or organization
+Use a GitHub Organization project to import all or a subset of repositories belonging to a GitHub user or organization as "Multibranch Pipeline" projects.

-To define a job, you create a Pipeline script in a
+To define a project you create a Pipeline script in a

-Jenkinsfile in the root directory of the project or branch.
+Jenkinsfile in the root directory of a branch in the project.

-It is not necessary to use the exact same Pipeline script in each branch; instead you can have different Pipeline scripts defined in project branches, or add and remove
+It is not necessary to use exactly the same Pipeline script in each branch.
+Instead you can have different Pipeline scripts defined in different branches, or add and remove

 Jenkinsfiles depending on your use cases.

-After a project is imported, Jenkins immediately runs a job.
+After the project is created, Jenkins immediately runs that project.

-Removing a Pipeline script from a branch or from the entire project, removes the associated jobs from the view.
+Removing a Pipeline script from a branch removes the associated projects from the Multibranch Pipeline.

-You can restrict imports using a regular expression on the GitHub Organization configuration page.
+You can restrict the branches that are examined by using a regular expression on the GitHub Multibranch Pipeline configuration page.

 This plugin fits into the larger "Pipeline as Code" story; for more information, see Understanding and implementing Pipeline as Code.

-GitHub user or organization repository’s pull requests are treated as jobs
+GitHub user or organization repository’s pull requests are treated as projects.

-Pull request build result status reported back to GitHub
+Pull request and branch build result status is reported back to GitHub.

-When the proper webhooks are configured, Jenkins will report the status of the pull request’s job to GitHub.
+When the proper webhooks are configured, Jenkins reports the status of the pull request’s projects to GitHub.
 The status is reported as follows:

 Success - the job was successful